Applications & Requirements

 If submitting original documents, we recommend that you select either Secure Mailing or Domestic Next Day Delivery (which will have a tracking number) for the return of your academic records.
 Otherwise your documents will not be returned to you, unless you instruct us in writing to return them via regular mail.
 IERF accepts no liability related to the loss or damage of documents during mailing.

-- Payment in the form of a check, cashier's check, money order (unless requesting a RUSH service - see above) or credit card must accompany all applications, payable to IERF.
+- Payment in the form of a check, cashier's check, money order or credit card must accompany all applications, payable to IERF.

 - Overseas payments must be in U.S. dollars and drawn on a United States bank.
 If payment is being made by a bank draft, an additional $15 processing fee is required.

 Please note that only post-secondary studies will be included in the evaluation.
 Furthermore, all studies (academic or professional) from institutions that are not recognized in the home country will be excluded from the evaluation.
 These guidelines have been established by the Federation of State Boards of Physical Therapy (FSBPT).

 For studies completed outside the United States

 Mailed DIRECTLY to IERF by the institution(s) of study

 The Transcript Request Form (TRF) must be forwarded to your educational institution.

 Please note that all records received from the institution(s) of study will become the property of IERF and will not be returned to the applicant.

 These must be issued in the original language: